klromans557/Visualize-DataSet-Captions/README.md

     pip install -r requirements.txt
     ```

-4. The script can handle the images and captions being in the same folder, which is a common dataset structure.
+4. The script can handle the images and captions being in the same folder, feel free to keep them together.

 ## Usage